 - Warranty information for both equipment and labor

 Once you have collected several bids it’s time to decide which company to work with.
 ZWELL has created a spreadsheet that you can use to enter details from the various bids to see them all in one place for easy comparison.
 Feel free to copy or download the spreadsheet and adjust if you have additional considerations.
 ZWELL Solar Bid Comparison Spreadsheet

 Sizing & Designing the Solar System

-Once you’ve selected a solar company to work with, the next step will be to finalize the design of your system around your energy goals, roof characteristics, and budget.
+Once you’ve selected a solar company to work with, the next step will be to finalize the design of your system around your energy goals, budget, roof and electrical characteristics.

 There are three steps to designing a solar system: